momtr/tarantula-streams/README.md

 <img src="https://github.com/moritzmitterdorfer/tarantula-streams/blob/master/imgs/tarantula-streams.png">

 ## How it works
-Tarantula-Streams enables you to manage all connections between different services via a central repository.
+Tarantula-Streams enables you to manage all connections between different services in real-time via a central repository.